capnramses/antons_opengl_tutorials_book/README.md

 convert well to most versions of visual studio.
 I used 32-bit versions of the libraries, but there's no reason that you can't add 64-bit versions if you prefer.

+# SDL2 Port #

+Dr Aidan Delaney at the University of Brighton has made an SDL2 port (as an alternative to using GLFW), which you can find on GitHub https://github.com/AidanDelaney/antons_opengl_tutorials_book/tree/sdl2-port/00_hello_triangle